 Route the black BC hose through the daisy chain and connect it to the oxygen MAV.
-Then thread the hose from the first stage through the daisy chain and connect it to the "Y" block as shown in Figure 28.
+Then thread the hose from the first stage through the daisy chain, connect it to the "Y" block, and install the lock clip as shown in Figure 30.
 Ensure that the second black hose is plugged into the Oxygen Manual Add Valve (MAV).

-Figure 28 - Oxygen Hose Routing
+Figure 30 - Oxygen Hose Routing